Entangle-Protocol/udf-examples/examples/push-consumer-solana/README.md

 > Program returned success
 ```

-These logs eventually confirm that the Universal Data Feeds protocol's PUSH model is working as expected.
+The logs eventually confirm that the Universal Data Feeds protocol's PUSH model is working as expected.